Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: Background and Motivation

-\para{Financial cost.} Furthermore, monetary impact can be equally severe.
-A service, such as Google AI mode, that handles 100 million MAU~\cite{googleaimode-report}, with an average of 10 tool calls per query~\cite{patil2023gorilla}, would incur \$0.005 per call, or roughly \$150000 in daily API fees, as per \autoref{tab:remote_data_access}.
-OpenAI charges \$25 per 1000 tool calls for Web Search functionality~\cite{openaiapipricing}, more expensively.
-For perspective, an H100 GPU costs about \$1.49 per hour \cite{hyperbolic2025}, so daily data-access charges alone can match the expense of 3300+ GPU-hours.
+\para{Financial cost.} For large-scale deployments, API fees can become a substantial operational expense.
+Take Google AI mode that handles 100 million MAU~\cite{googleaimode-report} as an example.
+With an average of 10 tool calls per query~\cite{patil2023gorilla}, the service would incur \$0.005 per call, or roughly \$150,000 in daily API fees, as per \autoref{tab:remote_data_access}.
+OpenAI charges up to \$25 per 1000 tool calls for Web Search functionality~\cite{openaiapipricing}, which is more expensive.
+To serve such query volume with a production-grade dense model (e.g., Qwen2.5-72B or Llama-3-70B), a deployment requires approximately 50--100 H100 GPUs (at roughly \$1.49/hour each~\cite{hyperbolic2025}, or \$1,800--\$3,600/day).
+For this service, the \$150,000 daily API cost is 40--80$\times$ higher than that of GPU compute, making external data access the dominant operational expense.

+\para{API rate limit.} Beyond latency and cost, external API rate limits raise practical challenges for smaller-scale deployments.
+For instance, commercial cloud APIs like Google Cloud Search~\cite{searchapiprice} impose strict rate limits, e.g., 100 queries per minute per user.
+Large enterprises can circumvent this by maintaining multiple accounts or negotiating higher quotas, but such solutions are impractical for individual developers and small teams.
+As a result, many resort to third-party aggregation services (e.g., SerpAPI), which add both cost and external dependencies.
+Cortex offers a lightweight alternative that reduces the number of external calls in the first place.